 - Stir occasionally, scraping the sides as it begins to harden.

 - Once about 2/3 of it is solid, use a whisk attachment of your mixer on high to whip it up until you get the right "whipped" texture.

 - Add in the rosemary, lavender, and tea tree oil along with the Vitamin E and whisk it to incorporate fully.

 - Spoon into a container and, if possible, store between 50-80 degrees.

 I chose lavender and tea tree essential oils, which are pretty much in everyone’s medicine cabinet these days with good reason.
 They’re anti- this, that, and the other thing.
 And so is the rosemary infused olive oil.
-They’ll keep the nasties away and thanks to that, you might not need to use a harsh teat dip.
-(We wouldn’t if it was just for us, but since we’re sharing the milk, safety first.)
+They’ll keep the nasties away and thanks to that, you might not need to use a teat dip.

 I tweak this recipe throughout the year depending on the air temperature.
 You could use all coconut oil in the winter, the mix of coconut oil & shea butter in the spring and fall, and then harden it up with some beeswax in summer.